CyrilPeponnet/Unify/Example.md

 ## The wireline configuration

-In the `ci.ini` you can specify/override parameters used by wireline when building/deploying/scaling your application.
+In the `wireline.ini` you can specify/override parameters used by wireline when building/deploying/scaling your application.

 For now it will remains empty as we set the default value in the wireline container.